 Move over, Clark Griswold.
-The Gay family strung 601,736 lights around their LaGrangeville, New York home last year to reclaim the Guinness World Record for the most lights on a residential property.
-Set to more than 200 songs, the installation took the 2014 crown with help from RITZ Crackers, who contributed a 200,000-light display.
+The Gay family strung 601,736 lights around their LaGrangeville, New York, home in 2014 to reclaim the Guinness World Record for the most lights on a residential property.
+Set to more than 200 songs, the installation took the crown with help from Ritz Crackers, which contributed a 200,000-light display.

-Carson Williams spent nearly two months programming 25,000 lights to the Trans-Siberian Orchestra’s “Wizards in Winter,” which he transmitted through a FM channel.
-The Mason, Ohio, display became one of YouTube’s early viral videos in 2005 and has more than 11 million views today.
-“It just shocked everybody that it took on a life of its own,” TSO creator Paul O’Neill told the Pittsburgh Post-Gazette.
+Mason, Ohio, resident Carson Williams spent nearly two months programming 25,000 lights to the Trans-Siberian Orchestra’s song “Wizards in Winter,” which he transmitted through a FM channel.
+The Christmas light display became one of YouTube’s early viral videos in 2005.
+“It just shocked everybody that it took on a life of its own,” TSO creator Paul O’Neill told The Providence Journal.
 “When you go to Disney World or MGM, all the lights are all going off to Trans-Siberian Orchestra music.”

 Those red-tipped mini lights that enable a string to twinkle work through a simple design.
 When electricity heats a strip of metal in the bulb, it bends and breaks the circuit.
 As the metal cools, it bends back and reconnects the circuit to create an intermittent flashing effect.
 But more modern light displays use an integrated circuit.

-Residents of Aurora, Illinois face a fine of $50 if they do not take their lights down by February 25.
+Residents of Aurora, Illinois face a fine of $50 or more if they do not take their lights down by February 25.

-Several homeowners associations across the country ban outdoor light displays, with one in Washington making news for threatening to sue a resident for an overly elaborate display.
+Several homeowners associations across the country ban outdoor light displays, with one in Idaho making news in 2015 for threatening to sue a resident for an overly elaborate display.

-According to the Consumer Product Safety Commission (CPSC), an estimated 13,000 people were treated in emergency rooms around the country for injuries connected to holiday lights, Christmas trees, ornaments, and other decorations last year.
+According to the Consumer Product Safety Commission (CPSC), thousands of people are treated in emergency rooms around the country for injuries connected to holiday lights, Christmas trees, ornaments, and other decorations during the holiday season.
 The most common injuries are falls, lacerations, and back strains.

-While electric lights greatly reduced the risk of fire, the CPSC estimates that between the years of 2009 and 2011, fire departments responded to an average of 200 fires in which the Christmas tree was found to be the first item ignited.
-These incidents resulted in 10 deaths, 20 injuries, and $16 million in property loss.
+While electric lights greatly reduced the risk of fire, the CPSC estimates that fire departments respond to several hundred fires each year in which the Christmas tree was found to be the first item ignited.
 To prevent fires, make sure to water trees frequently, unplug lights when leaving home, and discard holiday light sets with damage such as exposed wires and broken sockets.